HTTP status codes are an essential aspect of SEO.

 Conclusion

+HTTP status codes are essential in website development and maintenance.
 Each status code has a different meaning and can impact your website’s SEO differently.
-It’s essential to be aware of these and how they can affect your website and the site’s SEO in general.
+Awareness of these and how they can affect your website and overall SEO is essential.